This post may contain affiliate links. Please read our disclosure policy.

 - Rotate the corn and cook until the kernels are tender when pierced with a knife.
-Make sure to allow the cobs to cool for a few minutes afterwards.
+Make sure to allow the cobs to cool for a few minutes afterward.

 Tips for grilling corn

 - Buy the freshest corn available and cook it that day.
-The corn will be more crisp that way and it guarantees the best flavor!
+The corn will be crisper that way, and it guarantees the best flavor!

 - Watch the heat.
 High heat will scorch the outside of the kernel before the inside is done.
 Medium heat works best.